pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

   - partial opening (10-20-30-40-50-60-70-80-90 %);
 - End of stroke of the motors should be controlled measuring the current or power
 - manage power to send to motors: 0,6 0,9 1,2 2 Ampere
-- delay to stop motor after too high current consumption 100 or 300 mS
+- delay to stop motor after too high current consumption 100 or 300 ms
-- 230 VAC
+- principal power supply 230 VAC 50-60Hz
 - control using Apple HomeKit via WiFi using ESP82xx at 2.4 GHz
 - not use 433 MHz (less secure)
 - manual motor release from internal of house for emergency